AudioMoG: Guiding Audio Generation with Mixture-of-Guidance: Text-to-audio experiment details

 \subsection{Model configurations}

-Our diffusion model is built upon the Diffusion Transformer (DiT) \citep{peebles2023scalable} architecture, following a latent diffusion modeling (LDM) \citep{rombach2022high} paradigm that offers strong generative capabilities and effective context modeling.
+Our diffusion model is built upon the Diffusion Transformer (DiT) architecture, following a latent diffusion modeling (LDM) paradigm that offers strong generative capabilities and effective context modeling.
+We use FLAN-T5 as the text encoder for our model, and we train a Variational Autoencoder (VAE) that compresses the original waveform into the latent representation.
 The backbone of the diffusion network adopts a DiT structure with 24 layers and 24 attention heads, each with an embedding dimension of 1536.
 The model supports both cross-attention and global conditioning: cross-attention is applied to all types of conditional inputs, while global conditioning specifically handles duration-related control signals.
 The internal token dimension of the diffusion model is set to 64, with a conditional token dimension of 768 and a global condition embedding dimension of 1536.
 The generated latent representation has the same dimensionality as \texttt{io\_channels}, which is 64.